rithikasilva/NearNorthBot/README.md

 The program will automatically gather the newest post from each source every four hours and post it to the specified channel.
 If a new post is not made, the bot will not repost the same information.

 When a user request information, the bot will return the newest post.
 This will be done regardless of previous calls of the same information.

+When setting this bot up, remember to specify the channel-id that your sever has for the nndsb-updates channel and specify your config values in a config.py file.